chujiezheng/ChID-Dataset/Competition/README.md

 bash run.sh
 ```

-`run.sh` is in the following format:
+`run.sh` is in the following format (also the default setting we used to train the BERT baseline):

 ```bash
 python run_chid.py \